Codingpastor/fathertrucker.ca/LINK-FIXES.md

 # Link Fixes for Father Trucker Website

-## Latest Update (March 18, 2025)
+## Final Update (March 18, 2025)
-After further investigation, we found that the JavaScript link-fixing scripts were causing more problems than they were solving.
+After careful testing and review, we decided to completely remove all JavaScript link-fixing scripts from the website.
 We have:

-1. Removed the problematic scripts from the prayer guides and recommended apps pages:
-   - Removed `github-pages-fix.js` which was setting incorrect base URLs
-   - Removed `path-fixer.js` which was modifying working URLs and creating issues

-2. Allowed the native HTML relative paths to function correctly:
-   - The existing relative paths (../../index.html, etc.) were already correct
-   - The JavaScript "fixes" were interfering with proper navigation

-3. Simplified the codebase by removing unnecessary script dependencies

-This change should resolve the remaining navigation issues on these pages.
+1. Removed and archived all link-fixing JavaScript files:
+   - Moved all the following scripts to a js/removed-scripts directory:
+     - github-pages-fix.js
+     - path-fixer.js
+     - fix-broken-links.js
+     - fix-domain-links.js
+     - Old backup scripts
+     - redirect-fix.html diagnostic page
+     - update_logo_links.sh bash script

+2. Cleaned up the main script.js file:
+   - Removed all URL manipulation code
+   - Kept only essential functionality like mobile menu handling

+3. Added js/removed-scripts/ to .gitignore to exclude these from the repository

+We concluded that the standard HTML relative paths work correctly both on GitHub Pages and with the custom domain.
+The JavaScript "fixes" were causing more problems than they were solving, and removing them has resulted in a cleaner, more maintainable codebase with proper navigation.

 ## Issue Summary
 The website was experiencing URL issues, particularly in the prayer guides and recommended apps pages: